QuietEvolver/PierreAuthentication.Solution/README.md

-#  Pierre's Sweet and Savory Treats
+# Sweet and Savory Treats

 #### By Vera Weikel